 Under Canada’s “Westminster” form of representative democracy, we voters don’t directly choose our Prime Minister or Premier.
 Rather, we choose our local MP or MPP, and the leader of the Party who can demonstrate and maintain majority support among all MPs/MPPs gets the mandate to form the next government.
 Many of us mark our ballots for the local candidate who best exemplifies our values and/or who we believe will best represent our community and interests in Ottawa or Queen’s Park.
 If you are a Kingstonian who votes in that manner, it should be an easy choice.
 Over the past four years, Sophie Kiwala has delivered unprecedented results for our riding, all the while being respectful, caring, and fundamentally nice.
 While it’s sometimes said that a politician can’t be effective if they’re too nice, Sophie’s amazing achievements utterly put the lie to that premise (ask yourself why anyone would want to vote for someone who isn’t nice; i.e., relates to others in a bullying, disrespectful, in-it-for-themselves manner).
-However, if you prefer to base your voting decisions on the party which you want to form the next government or the person you wish to be Premier, you may be interested in the following considerations and review any of the other posts on this site which speak to your particular concerns.
+However, if you are one you prefers to cast your vote along party line, please consider the following considerations and review any of the other posts on this site which speak to your particular concerns.

 Doug Ford becoming leader of the PC Party has dramatically raised the stakes for Ontarians in the June 7th provincial election.
 Most available evidence, including his behaviour as a Toronto City Councillor (and de-facto co-mayor with his brother Rob), points to Mr. Ford being an authoritarian populist.
 We in Ontario have had only one populist Premier in living memory, Mike Harris, and that was certainly a learning experience, one from which many years of effort were required to repair the damage done.
 But beyond our borders we’ve seen lots of other populist leaders, most recently in the United States, giving us more than enough accumulated evidence to reliably assess the consistent gap between their empty promises and what they have actually delivered, as well as the consequences for their respective populations.